Starbucks (NASDAQ:SBUX) Releases FY 2021 Earnings Guidance

-SBUX has been the topic of a number of recent research reports.
-Wedbush raised their price target on shares of Starbucks from $124.00 to $132.00 and gave the stock an outperform rating in a research report on Wednesday.
-Oppenheimer raised their target price on shares of Starbucks from $122.00 to $135.00 and gave the stock an outperform rating in a report on Monday.
-Argus boosted their price target on Starbucks from $116.00 to $132.00 and gave the company a buy rating in a research note on Monday, April 19th.
-BTIG Research upgraded Starbucks from a neutral rating to a buy rating and set a $130.00 price objective on the stock in a research note on Monday, March 22nd.
-Finally, Morgan Stanley upped their target price on Starbucks from $110.00 to $120.00 and gave the company an equal weight rating in a research report on Wednesday.
-They noted that the move was a valuation call.
-Eight investment analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company’s stock.
-Starbucks presently has a consensus rating of Buy and a consensus price target of $119.36.
+Several research analysts have recently commented on the company.
+Barclays lifted their price objective on Starbucks from $137.00 to $140.00 in a research note on Wednesday, April 28th.
+Stifel Nicolaus lifted their target price on Starbucks from $115.00 to $124.00 and gave the company a buy rating in a research report on Monday, April 26th.
+Argus increased their price target on shares of Starbucks from $116.00 to $132.00 and gave the stock a buy rating in a research report on Monday, April 19th.
+Jefferies Financial Group lifted their price objective on shares of Starbucks from $118.00 to $135.00 and gave the company a buy rating in a report on Tuesday.
+Finally, BTIG Research upgraded shares of Starbucks from a neutral rating to a buy rating and set a $130.00 target price on the stock in a report on Monday, March 22nd.
+Seven investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
+The stock has an average rating of Buy and a consensus target price of $120.80.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, May 28th.
-Stockholders of record on Thursday, May 13th will be given a dividend of $0.45 per share.
-This represents a $1.80 annualized dividend and a dividend yield of 1.58%.
-The ex-dividend date is Wednesday, May 12th.
-Starbucks’s dividend payout ratio (DPR) is presently 153.85%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, May 28th.
+Investors of record on Thursday, May 13th will be paid a dividend of $0.45 per share.
+The ex-dividend date of this dividend is Wednesday, May 12th.
+This represents a $1.80 annualized dividend and a yield of 1.56%.
+Starbucks’s dividend payout ratio is currently 153.85%.

-In related news, EVP Rachel A. Gonzalez sold 82,894 shares of the company’s stock in a transaction dated Monday, March 29th.
-The stock was sold at an average price of $109.50, for a total transaction of $9,076,893.00.
-Following the sale, the executive vice president now owns 78,905 shares in the company, valued at approximately $8,640,097.50.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Kevin R. Johnson sold 153,290 shares of the firm’s stock in a transaction that occurred on Thursday, April 1st.
-The stock was sold at an average price of $109.12, for a total value of $16,727,004.80.
+In other news, EVP Rachel A. Gonzalez sold 82,894 shares of Starbucks stock in a transaction on Monday, March 29th.
+The shares were sold at an average price of $109.50, for a total value of $9,076,893.00.
+Following the transaction, the executive vice president now directly owns 78,905 shares of the company’s stock, valued at approximately $8,640,097.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Kevin R. Johnson sold 153,290 shares of the company’s stock in a transaction on Thursday, April 1st.
+The shares were sold at an average price of $109.12, for a total transaction of $16,727,004.80.
 The disclosure for this sale can be found here.
-Insiders have sold 406,184 shares of company stock valued at $44,685,798 in the last three months.
-0.41% of the stock is owned by insiders.
+Insiders sold 406,184 shares of company stock valued at $44,685,798 in the last 90 days.
+0.41% of the stock is currently owned by insiders.

 Starbucks Company Profile